notifi-network/notifi-network.github.io/docs/alert-trigger/admin-panel/index.md

-# Sending an alert through the Admin Portal
+# Admin Portal & Community Manager

 <!--
 What to cover: